Terbium

 Key Applications

-The primary end-uses of Terbium span multiple sectors, each contributing to its classification as a critical material.
+The primary end-uses of Terbium span multiple sectors.
 The following applications represent the most significant sources of global demand:

-- Permanent magnets (NdFeB additive) — Terbium plays a vital role in permanent magnets (ndfeb additive), where its unique physical and chemical properties provide performance advantages that are difficult to replicate with alternative materials.
+- Permanent magnets (NdFeB additive) - Terbium is valued in permanent magnets (ndfeb additive) for its unique physical and chemical properties that are difficult to replicate with alternative materials.

-- Solid-state devices — Terbium plays a vital role in solid-state devices, where its unique physical and chemical properties provide performance advantages that are difficult to replicate with alternative materials.
+- Solid-state devices - Terbium is valued in solid-state devices for its unique physical and chemical properties that are difficult to replicate with alternative materials.

 Demand Outlook